chhayac/Gender-Classification-Using-Images/README.md

 Keras with tensorflow as backend

 ## Strategy
-Fine-tuned VGG16 ImageNet model for the binary classification task
+Fine-tuned VGG16 ImageNet model for the binary classification task.
+The method is called Transfer Learning.